oricis/Caliopen/doc/specifications/notification/API-fr.md

     reference: string    // (optional) a reference number previously sent by frontend to link current notification to a previous action/event.
     timestamp: int       // unix timestamp at which backend created the notification
     body: string         // could be a simple word or a more complex structure like a json, depending of the notification.
+    children:            // an array of notifications.
+It allows to embed the result of a batch operation
+     - notification
 ```

 ##### Les messages de notification comportent des 'headers' et un 'body'.